poshecamo/PassenGen/README.md

 - **Auto Password Expiration/Rotation Reminder**: After generating a password, the tool displays the creation date and a recommended date for password rotation (default 90 days), promoting good cybersecurity hygiene.
 - **Breached Password Check**: After generating a password, the tool automatically checks against the Have I Been Pwned database to warn if the password has been found in known breaches.
 - **Proof-of-Randomness Mode**: Optionally generate a secure random seed used to deterministically create your password and produce a SHA-256 hash as verifiable proof.
+- **Password Revocation List**: Generated passwords are automatically saved to a local revocation file to avoid regenerating the same password, enhancing overall security and uniqueness.

 ## Security Precautions